ciniml/WireGuard-ESP32-Arduino/README.md

 This is an implementation of the [WireGuard&reg;](https://www.wireguard.com/) for ESP32 Arduino.

-Almost all of this code is based on the [WireGuard Implementation for lwIP](https://github.com/smartalock/wireguard-lwip), but some potion of the code is adjusted to build with ESP32 Arduino.
+Almost all of this code is based on the [WireGuard Implementation for lwIP](https://github.com/smartalock/wireguard-lwip), but some portion of the code is adjusted to build with ESP32 Arduino.

 ## How to use